railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

 .. index:: quotation
 .. index:: sales order

-Begin by encoding a sales (or customer) order through the menu :menuselection:`Sales Management --> Sales Orders -> New Quotation`.
+Begin by encoding a sales (or customer) order through the menu :menuselection:`Sales --> Sales Orders -> New Quotation`.
 Enter the following information:

 * :guilabel:`Customer` : Agrolait,